 Randomness & the 'Ludic Fallacy' on Numb3rs

 I'm a big fan of the CBS TV show, Numb3rs, where the FBI recruits a mathematics professor (and his colleagues) to help solve crimes.
-Every week (it's usually shown on Friday evenings), there are some interesting bits of concepts and trivial that I find to be educational and informative.
+Every week (it's usually shown on Friday evenings), there are some interesting bits of math concepts and trivial that I find to be educational and informative.

 Yesterday's episode (Oct.
 21, 2006) had the following storyline: There are a series of freeway attacks in Los Angeles -- some involving rifle shots, others involving bricks or other objects thrown onto windshields.
 Are they random attacks or is there a particular individual (or individuals) who are deliberately carrying out the attacks?